 Graduate certificate programs at Rice are post-bachelor’s degree academic credential programs that may be earned by students who are already enrolled in graduate degree-granting programs at Rice.
-In order to apply for a certificate program, students must obtain the approval of their director of graduate studies (in the degree program to which they have been admitted).
+In order to apply for a certificate program, students must declare the graduate certificate using the Graduate Declaration and Change of University Certificate From available from the Office of the Registrar.
+Declaration of the certificate requires the student to obtain the approval of their director of graduate studies (in the degree program to which they have been admitted) as well as approval from the appropriate certificate advisor for the university certificate program.
 Students may complete and acquire more than one certificate, provided that the student meets any and all of the requirements for each certificate program.

 Graduate certificate programs are intended to recognize students who have achieved a defined level of competence, skill, or professional expertise, as well as to encourage students to pursue additional areas of interest in a particular area or field that may complement their coursework in the graduate degree-granting program to which they have been admitted.
 Upon completion, the certificate is awarded at the same time as the conferral of the student’s Rice degree, along with a formal notation on their academic transcript.

 Graduate certificates are awarded when the student's graduate degree is conferred, and the declared Graduate Certificate Candidates have completed: